 Lucian—-Lucian of Samosata was a second century Greek satirist.
 In one of his works, he wrote of the early Christians as follows:

 Sin separated us from God long ago, all have sinned and fall short of the glory of God and the wages of sin is death.
 Sin is breaking God’s moral law, lying, stealing, lust, hatred, idolatry….we have all been found guilty.
-It is only by the grace of God that Jesus purchased on the Cross that has enabled you to come and be set free from condemnation.
-When a sinner comes to Him, Grace and Mercy are shown and sin is forgotten.
+It is only by the grace of God that Jesus purchased (by His death on the Cross) your freedom.
+Jesus has enabled you to come and be set free from condemnation.
+When a sinner comes to Him, grace and mercy are shown and your sin is remembered no more.

 The evidence God provided through the centuries is a reflection of His love.
 Once you know His love, you’ll realize there is nothing that compares.